rougeth/Web-4D-QSAR/README.md

 ### Preparing Celery

-Open a new terminal, access the virtualenv that was created with `$ workon qsar` and go to `src/` folder.
+Open a new terminal, access the virtualenv that was created with `$ workon web-4d-qsar` and go to `src/` folder.

 #### Running RabbitMQ